Sports gear

 - Bubble-wrap the nose and tail.

 - Lay clothes on top.
-The board sits flat at the bottom of the bag and the clothes are your impact buffer.
+Board flat at bottom, clothes as buffer.

 - Use a padded board bag, not a "day bag" sleeve.